How We Chose Our Expat Destination

 - A culture that promotes ethics and values

-- A high quality of health and dental care
+- High quality of health and dental care

 - Low crime with a safe environment